 My husband is Arabic — he left Iraq when he was 3 and had never returned.
 It was like a home coming for him.
 For myself and the children, the people and culture felt familiar and warm.

 I cannot underestimate the value of our initial and subsequent visits to Palestine as a family.
 The ‘very complicated situation’ in Israel and Palestine did not seem so complicated once we were there — the injustices and inequalities were evident, irrefutable and visceral.
-We learnt so much and since that visit, we have all been inspired to stand in solidarity with the Palestinians and to encourage others to visit to learn more as we did.”
+We learnt so much and since that visit, we have all been inspired to stand in solidarity with the Palestinians and to encourage others to visit and to learn more as we did.”
+Jane Walker, Amos Trustee

-As we enable people to spend time with those who inspire us through their hospitality, dignity and commitment, we so often allow people the space to gain a much deeper understanding of the lives behind the stories and stereotypes of news headlines.
-It is the depth of this experience that is central to our travel programme.
-And it is fuelled by our commitment to relationships — with our supporters and with our partners — and to narrowing the distance between them.
+As we enable people to spend time with our partners who inspire us through their hospitality, dignity and commitment, we create space for people to deepen their understanding of the reality of people's lives behind the news stereotypes.
+It is the depth of this experience that is central to our travel programme and it is fuelled by our commitment to relationships — with our supporters and with our partners — and to narrowing the distance between them.
 The impact and importance of this has never been more obvious to us than over the last 18 months.

 It has been acutely felt by our partners in Nicaragua, where both tourism and CEPAD’s visitor programme came to a crashing halt.
-And even more so in Palestine as Bethlehem’s economy, where three of our partners are based, collapsed due to the loss of tourists, leaving many families with no income.
+And even moreso in Palestine as Bethlehem’s economy, where three of our partners are based, collapsed due to the similar loss of tourists, leaving many families with no income.

-It has also been felt in Palestine through the lack of International Observers to monitor breaches in international law and human rights by the Israeli Defence Force (IDF) and settler groups, leading to yet more home demolitions, more people displaced and made homeless at a time of acute crisis.
+And there have been other effects in Palestine through the lack of International Observers to monitor the breaches in international law and human rights carried out by the Israeli Defence Force (IDF) and settler groups, which has led to yet more home demolitions, more people being displaced and made homeless and all at a time of acute crisis.